 The discussion below sets forth certain additional information regarding our investment, financing and other policies.
-These policies have been determined by our Board of Directors and, in general, may be amended or revised from time to time by our Board of Directors.
+These policies have been determined by the Board of Directors of Boston Properties, Inc. and, in general, may be amended or revised from time to time by the Board of Directors of Boston Properties, Inc.